wenpanli/wenpanli.github.io/_pages/about.md

 Short introduction
 =
-Wenpan LI is currently a postdoctoral researcher at ***The Chinese University of Hong Kong***, who specializes in the fields of **Optical Metrology**, **Robot Vision** and **Visual Inspection**.
+Wenpan LI is currently a postdoctoral researcher at ***The Chinese University of Hong Kong***, who specializes in the fields of **Optical Metrology**, **Visual Inspection** and **Robot Vision**.
 His research falls into the area of advanced digital image correlation for deformation measurement, image/vision-based measurement and defect inspection, and 3D vision for robot sensing.

 Wenpan received a dual PhD degree in Mechanical Engineering from ***Xi'an Jiaotong University*** and ***City University of Hong Kong***.
 During his PhD study, he has worked in Tencent AI Lab as an intern.